Cheap (Or Free) Mulch Options For The Garden

 In no time RancherMan & I had all our buckets filled and headed back home.

-How Much Bark Mulch For Our Garden?
+How Much Wood Mulch Needed For Our Garden?

-In all it took a total of 14 buckets of bark mulch to thickly line my garden perimeter pathway in an 18-inch wide strip.
+It took a total of 14 buckets of mulch to thickly line my garden perimeter pathway in an 18-inch wide strip and another 7 buckets of mulch for the 18-inch rows between my planting rows.

 Using Waste Products In The Garden For FREE!